mmocny/phonegap-plugins/iOS/WebNotifications/README.md

 ## Using the plugin

 See example in example/ folder.
-Uses the w3c spec with some minor alterations.